 Limited Liability Protection

-The limited liability feature of LLC is not unlike that of a corporation.
+The limited liability feature of an LLC is not unlike that of a corporation.
 Meanwhile, the availability of flow-through taxation to the members of an LLC is a feature of partnerships

 Also, corporations offer the strongest immunity to their owners from personal liability.
 But the expense to form a corporation is higher than LLC.